mzabani/codd/docs/DATABASE-EQUALITY.md

 Checksumming every possible object is a top priority of _codd_, so if something's missing or not behaving as intended, please file a bug report.

+## Customizing the checksumming algorithm

+In order to remain useful in a world of Cloud installs, docker images and distribution-dependent postgres installations, _codd_ tries to strike a balance between correctness/strictness and usability/looseness.
+We want checksums to match across different postgres installations if they have the same DB schema, but in some cases that is just _too hard_ to do right for everyone.

+So _codd_ currently provides 3 settings you can enable that will make your algorithm **more strict** in some cases or **more lax** in others.
+They're customizable through the `CODD_CHECKSUM_ALGO` environment variable, which is a space separated list containg any of these values:

+- **strict-collations**: _codd_ will include even the _libc_ and _icu_ native libraries' versions postgres was compiled with in its checksums, which it does not do by default.
+- **strict-range-ctor-ownership**: _codd_ will include ownership of constructors of custom range types in its checksums.
+Different installations of postgres seem to have different opinions on who the owner of such functions is, so _codd_ does not set this by default.
+- **ignore-column-order**: By default _codd_ includes column order in its checksums.
+This means possibly _a lot_ of files touched when columns are removed from tables with lots of columns.
+For shops with enough discipline to not rely on column order, this more lax setting can be helpful.

+So if you want _codd_ in the strictest possible setting, for example, you can set `CODD_CHECKSUM_ALGO=strict-collations strict-range-ctor-ownership`.

+These first two settings, along other interesting details, are described in more detail in the sections that follow.

 ## Details and gotchas

 ### Delayed effect in pg_catalog